bruvellu/cephalic-furrow/3-text/furrow.md

 To estimate the strain rates, we first performed particle image velocimetry on cartographic projections using the ImageJ plugin *iterativePIV* [@Tseng2012-ni] ([sites.google.com/site/qingzongtseng/piv](https://sites.google.com/site/qingzongtseng/piv)).
 Then, we used the equation $$E = \left| \frac{1}{2} \left( \vec \nabla . \vec v \right) + \frac{1}{2} \left( \partial_x v_y + \partial_y v_x \right) \right|$$ to define and calculate the magnitude of the strain rate, where $v$ is the displacement obtained in the PIV divided by the time in minutes.
 The measurements combine isotropic and anisotropic strain rate.
-We used these values to create a color-coded overlay for the strain rate ({@fig:strain}).
+We used these values to create a color-coded overlay for the strain rate ({@fig:apical-strain}b).
-To generate the line plots, we averaged the strain rate along the dorsoventral axis in two pre-defined regions, the head--trunk (canonical cephalic furrow position) and the trunk--germ (posterior to the Mitotic Domain 6) ({@fig:strain}).
+To generate the line plots, we averaged the strain rate along the dorsoventral axis in two pre-defined regions, the head--trunk (canonical cephalic furrow position) and the trunk--germ (posterior to the Mitotic Domain 6) ({@fig:apical-strain}b).

 ## Model and simulations